Controlling the false discovery rate via knockoffs: Knockoffs and FDR control

-where the last step comes from a property of the binomial distribution proved in \secref{proofs}; note that since $\mathsf{sign}(W_j)\iidsim\{\pm 1\}$ for the null features $j$, then $Y=\#\{j:\beta_j=0\text{ and }W_j\leq 0\}$ is distributed as a $\mathsf{Binomial}(p_0,1/2)$ random variable (for the purposes of this proof sketch, we assume here that $W_j\neq 0$ for all $j$ for simplicity).
-With this bound in place, we are ready to prove FDR control for knockoff+.
-We have where the first inequality applies the definition of $T$ to bound the latter fraction in the expectation, while the second inequality applies our martingale bound from above.
-The proof for the knockoff method is similar, and we refer the reader to \secsref{sequential} and \secssref{proofs} for details.
+where the last step comes from a property of the binomial distribution proved in the supplementary materials \cite{knockoffsupplement}; note that since $\mathsf{sign}(W_j)\iidsim\{\pm1\}$ for the null features $j$, then $V^+(0)$ is distributed as a $\mathsf{Binomial}(p_0,1/2)$ random variable.
+(For the purposes of this proof sketch, we assume here that $W_j\neq0$ for all $j$ for simplicity.)
+This, together with \eqref{eqn:FDPbound}, proves FDR control.
+The proof for the knockoff method is similar, and we refer the reader to Section~\ref{sec:sequential} and to the supplementary materials \cite {knockoffsupplement} for details.

-\section{Comparison with other Variable Selection Techniques}
+\section{Comparison with other variable selection techniques}

 There are of course many other variable selection techniques, based on ideas from Benjamini and Hochberg or perhaps based on permuted designs rather than knockoffs, which may be designed with the goal of keeping FDR under control.
 In this section, we review some of these procedures and compare some of them empirically.